joaodsmarques/LumberChunker/README.md

 - Paragraph: Books are extracted manually from Project Gutenberg.
 This is the format of the extraction prior to segmentation with LumberChunker.
 - Recursive Chunks: Documents are segmented based on a hierarchy of separators such as paragraph breaks, new lines, spaces, and individual characters, using Langchain's [RecursiveCharacterTextSplitter](https://api.python.langchain.com/en/latest/character/langchain_text_splitters.character.RecursiveCharacterTextSplitter.html) function.
 - Semantic Chunks: Paragraph Chunks are embedded with OpenAI's text-ada-embedding-002.
 Text is segmented by identifying break points based on significant changes in adjacent chunks embedding distances.
-- Propositions: Included on the GutenQA data files as one of the columns.
+- Propositions: Text is segmented as introduced in the paper [Dense X Retrieval](https://arxiv.org/abs/2312.06648).
+Generated questions are provided along with the correct Proposition Answer.

 ---